cocka/NoTikiriDB/README.md

  Note: The term `<Contiki Directory>` is used to denote the directory where
        the Contiki is installed.

-3. Install additional packages that are needed to compile tikirisql(TikiriDB client).
+3. Install additional packages that are needed to compile tikirisql(NoTikiriDB client).
    In the terminal type:

    `# apt-get install flex bison`